txopen/histoc/paper/paper.md

 To get started a vignette describes [how to use](https://txopen.github.io/histoc/articles/how_to.html) each of the algorithms.

-By default 2 candidates are selected for each donor, although we can define the number of candidates to be selected.

-New kidney allocation systems should be assessed using simulations that, to the greatest extent possible, can predict findings and outcomes. {histoc} is designed mainly for researchers working on organ transplantation to aid decision making based on data, regarding the definition of allocation policies.
+New kidney allocation systems should be assessed using simulations that, to the greatest extent possible, can predict outcomes. {histoc} is designed mainly for researchers working on organ transplantation, assisting with data-driven decision making for the establishment of allocation policies.

 While the R package {transplantr} [@transplantr] make available a set of functions for audit and clinical research in transplantation, the package presented here enables the simulation of various sets of rules by adjusting relevant allocation parameters.
-Moreover, {histoc}, in addition to being open source, requires less data to run when compared to the  Kidney-Pancreas Simulated Allocation Model (KPSAM) software [@srtr] from the Scientific Registry of Transplant Recipients, and as a result, it may be used as a first method to create hypotheses that can then be tested on KPSAM.
+Additionally, the Kidney-Pancreas Simulated Allocation Model (KPSAM) [@srtr] is a proprietary software that the Scientific Registry of Transplant Recipients makes available to support studies on alternative allocations policies in transplantation.
+In contrast, {histoc}, coupled with being open source, needs less data to run in comparison to KPSAM software.
+Likewise, it can be used as a preliminary technique for developing new hypotheses that can then be tested on KPSAM.

 ## Kidney Allocation Systems